-The withdrawal process from MDMA is not considered to be life-threatening.
-But people who are experiencing severe emotional distress are at risk for harm, and people withdrawing from Ecstasy may benefit from professional assistance.3
+The withdrawal process from Ecstasy or MDMA is not considered to be life-threatening.
+However, people who are experiencing severe emotional distress are at risk for harm, and people withdrawing from Ecstasy may benefit from professional assistance.3

-The severity of withdrawal symptoms may be influenced by a number of factors, including:
+The severity of withdrawal symptoms may be influenced by several factors, including: